 We are the largest package delivery company in the world, in terms of both revenue and volume.
-We offer a broad array of services in the package delivery industry and, therefore, compete with many different companies and services on a local, regional, national and international basis.
-Our competitors include the postal services of the United States and other nations, various motor carriers, express companies, freight forwarders, air couriers and others.
+We offer a broad array of services in the package and freight delivery industry and, therefore, compete with many different local, regional, national and international companies.
+Our competitors include worldwide postal services, various motor carriers, express companies, freight forwarders, air couriers and others.
+Through our supply chain service offerings, we compete with a number of participants in the supply chain, financial services and information technology industries.